 The Company has a separately standing Compensation Committee.
 The Compensation Committee has a charter, a current copy of which is available on the Company's website, www.steelpartners.com.
 The current members of the Compensation Committee are Anthony Bergamo, John P. McNiff, and Joseph L. Mullen.
 The Compensation Committee reviews compensation arrangements and personnel matters.
 The Compensation Committee charter provides that the Compensation Committee may delegate certain duties to a consultant and/or advisor.
-The Compensation Committee acted by written consent three times during the fiscal year ended December 31, 2011.
+The Compensation Committee met one time during the fiscal year ended December 31, 2012, and did not act by written consent.